 “Let’s talk as we drive.”

-He folds the paper, drops it in an orange barrel, adjusts his sunglasses.
+He folds the paper, drops it in a barrel, adjusts his sunglasses.

 They go east for no other reason than it’s familiar.

 The night in the two-dollar campground in the dark, blue hills of southern West Virginia is anxious and uneasy.
-They down a six-pack apiece to dull their fear, boredom and regret.
+They down a twelve-pack to dull their fear, boredom and regret.
 The next night’s spent in another campground fifty miles further on.
-A swim in a cold lake is a sobering activity before another six beer drunk.
+A swim in a cold lake is a sobering activity before another drunk.

 This is where they end up the next afternoon.
 He parks on a rundown street in the Northeast Quadrant.
 They walk to the address that an irritated Diane had read to him over the phone the night before.
-Charged the call to the number on 21st Street that she’ll end up paying for.
+Charged the call to the number on 21st Street that she’ll have to pay for.